boxlegs/htbNotifyUtils/README.md

-# htb-machine-notifier
+# HTB Machine Release Notifier
-Cheeky PoC for polling new machine/challenge releases with support for ntfy notifications.
+Cheeky PoC for polling new machine/challenge (TBD) releases with support for ntfy notifications.

 ### Endpoints of Interest
 It seems that the API endpoints have changed somewhat since current tools (such as [pyhackthebox](https://pypi.org/project/PyHackTheBox/)) were updated.
 For example, the current machine listing endpoints are different, thus `get_machines()` for example no longer works.